rii-mango/JPEGLosslessDecoderJS/README.md

 ```

 ###Acknowledgments
-This library was originally written by Helmut Dersch for Java, later released by JNode.
+This decoder was originally written by Helmut Dersch for Java, later released by JNode.
 I added support for selection values 2 to 7 and ported to JavaScript.